A Detailed Sydney Airport Guide

-There is a medical centre in Terminal 1 that is opened from 8 am to 5 pm.
+A medical centre in Terminal 1 is open from 8 am to 5 pm.
 You may also get basic medical products from the pharmacies in both terminals.
-The nearest hospitals are St George Hospital at Kogarah and Price of Wales Hospital at Randwick.
+The nearest hospitals are St George Hospital at Kogarah and Prince of Wales Hospital at Randwick.

 What can you do while you are waiting for your flight?

-If you have a long layover and no lounge access with your ticket you have few options:
+If you have a long layover and no lounge access with your ticket, you have a few options:

-- Book a room at the Mantra Hotel located adjacent to the Domestic Terminals (day rooms available)
+- Book a room at the Mantra Hotel located next to the Domestic Terminal (day rooms available)

 - Spend some time exploring the city using my easy guide to what you can do in Sydney in 5 hours